 Which makes a lot of sense asdiabetes can be defined as an inability of the body to regulate the digestion of glucose (AKA sugar, starch, milk, and fruit).Click To Tweet I’m very hopeful that this study will lead to more research that can replicate these findings.
 And jar the ultra-conservative medical community into acknowledging the existence of and potential harm from leaky gut.

 What’s The Solution?

 What’s the solution?
 To heal up the digestive system, reclaim those “tight junctions”, and pump up the probiotics so that your gut isn’t continually poisoning you.
-The article named three supplements … glutamine, probiotics, and curcumin … that can help in the healing process.
+Another article named three supplements … glutamine, probiotics, and curcumin … that can help in this healing process.

 Although still at the conceptual level, we feel that much supporting data can be found through the literature to suggest that early use of natural compounds, such as glutamine or curcumin (or a combination of both), and possible probiotics in the near future might represent a simple method to prevent the appearance or aggravation of many chronic pathologies.

 I’ve used these supplements for years with positive results.
 I used glutamine, an amino acid that helps reconstruct gut lining, with my cancer patients to protect them from the ravages of chemotherapy.

 It was so effective that, by the time I left my integrated clinic three years later, the research oncologist included it in his latest study model.
 It also quickly healed the gut of a 17-year-old boy with poor digestion and weight loss that wouldn’t do food sensitivity testing.